naneau/gerenuk/README.md

             instantiate: 'Bar'
             inject: ['foo']

-        # Instead of creating an instance the `bazFunction` will be called on bazPackage with the `foo` and `bar` services as params
+        # Instead of creating an instance the `bazFunction` will be called on bazPackage
+        # `foo` and `bar`'s resolved services are passed as params
         baz:
             require: 'bazPackage'
             inject: ['foo', 'bar']